ThorDionysus/Handle-point-cloud-tree/README.md

 Each cluster's mean color is calculated, and the clusters are sorted based on this mean color.
 The sorted clusters are saved as separate PointCloud files.
 ### Usage
-1. Clone or download this repository to your local machine.
+1.Clone or download this repository to your local machine.
 2.Replace "file_path" in the code with the path to the point cloud file you want to process.
 3.Adjust the n_clusters variable in the K-Means section to set the desired number of clusters.
 4.Update the "flie_path" in the code to specify the path where you want to save the resulting point cloud files.